Photo credit: Vivek Shraya

 Her work can be found in the permanent collection of the Royal Ontario Museum and the Wedge Collection.
 It has been exhibited nationally and internationally.
 She is the recipient of multiple awards from the Toronto, Ontario and Canada Arts Councils, the Textile Museum of Canada, University of Toronto, Inter Access, and the Banff Centre for Arts and Creativity.

-She lives and works as an immigrant-settler in Tkaronto (Toronto, Canada), the traditional territory of the Anishnaabe, Haudenosaunee, Huron-Wendat, and Mississaugas of the Credit River.
+She lives and works as an immigrant-settler in Tkaronto (Toronto, Canada), the traditional territory of the Anishnaabe, Haudenosaunee, Wendat, Chippewa, and Mississaugas of the Credit First Nation.